I recently checked out my friend Ian’s 52cc Sachs Dolmar 115 chainsaw.

 - Automatic oil pump

-The old versions were all metal magnesium casing, but I’m not sure about the latest models.
+The old versions were all metal magnesium casing, even the 33 cc Sachs Dolmar 100, but I’m not sure about the latest models.

 Dolmar 115 Chainsaw Review